 Lectins in Lentils For Dogs

 Lentils contain a group of proteins called lectins.
 Lectins are not digestible in the canine gut, so it is essential to boil lentils as they break down the lectins.
+So, dogs and lentils can go together in the form of a lentil soup.
 Lectins are also found in a host of other foods like other legumes, potatoes, tomatoes, and seafood.

 Lectins can be harmful to dogs if they have not been broken down by heat processes such as cooking.
 If dogs are fed raw legumes, like red kidney beans, they can be pretty toxic.

 A dog’s gut flora – also known as bacteria or microbiome, can break down the lectin’s molecules, but this reaction produces a lot of gas.
-So it is crucial that if a dog is being fed lentils, owners should add probiotics to support digestion if their dog’s gut health is compromised or very gassy.
+So it is crucial when feeding lentil for dogs, owners should add dog probiotics to support digestion if their dog’s gut health is compromised or very gassy.